 - Don't stop giving heartworm and flea prevention.
 Instead, shop around for discounts (but make sure the products are legitimate; ask your vet before you buy).

 - Don't feed generic/economy dog food just to save money.
 Low-quality diets can cause poor health in the long run.
-If you cannot budget for premium dog food or a holistic/natural diet, consider a homemade diet.
+You don't have to invest in premium dog food or a holistic/natural diet.
+Look for a mid0range diet that has meat as the first ingredient.
+Grain-free diets are not really necessary for most dogs.
+If you still want your dog to have the very best qualty ingredients, consider a homemade diet.
 Ask your vet for recommendations.
 A quality diet doesn't have to be expensive.

 I Have an Illness or Other Physical Limitation and Can No Longer Care for My Dog

 This is a very understandable reason to give up your dog, but there may be other options.
 Turn to your family and friends for help.
 Your dog will most likely be a comfort to you during your illness, so it will be beneficial to keep him around.
 Some cities and towns have outreach programs where volunteers come and care for the pets of sick owners.
 Contact local animal rescue groups for suggestions.